Qiskit/qiskit/doc/install.rst

     IBMQ.enable_account(Qconfig.APIToken, **Qconfig.config)

-Please refer to the ``qiskit.IBMQ`` documentation for more information about using multiple credentials.
+Please refer to the ``qiskit.terra.IBMQ`` documentation for more information about using multiple credentials.